aebens/CS33A/README.md

 - Do I need to worry about finding the "latest" emails?
 See Spec under mailbox, item 2.
 - "Once an email has been archived or unarchived, load the user’s inbox." >> I am deleting the itme instead though.
 - Don't forget to fix the sent box.
+- Fix the read/archive buttons when viewing a message.